 Our Lead Management Program: Ensuring Safety, Quality and Education

-As Michigan continues to struggle with lead contamination in Flint's water source, we are reminded of the importance of water quality standards and the vital role that utilities play in their home communities--for public health, and for public education.
+Following Michigan's tragic struggle with lead contamination in Flint's water source, we are reminded of the importance of water quality standards and the vital role that utilities play in their home communities - for public health, and for public education.

 We take our promise to protect you and your water very seriously.
 Spartanburg Water can assure you that your drinking water exceeds all state and federal standards for clean drinking water, and for those that regulate and protect against lead in water systems.

 Of course, all this talk about state and federal standards can get confusing.
-The real question on everybody's minds is this: Is our drinking water safe from lead?
+The real question on everybody's minds is this: Is our drinking water free of lead?
 The answer is a resounding yes.

-Since the inception of the Lead and Copper Rule in 1991, Spartanburg Water has an unblemished record: We have never exceeded action levels for lead.
-But our commitment to safety and quality has a much longer history that extends beyond the 25 years since the Environmental Protection Agency strengthened the regulations for monitoring lead.
-For many years prior to the implementation of the rule, Spartanburg Water has employed technology to keep lead out of your water.
+Since the inception of the Environmental Protection Agency (EPA) Lead and Copper Rule in 1991, Spartanburg Water has an unblemished record: We have never exceeded action levels for lead.
+But our commitment to safety and quality has a much longer history that extends beyond the 25 years since the EPA strengthened the regulations for monitoring lead.
+For many years prior to the implementation of the rule, Spartanburg Water employed technology to keep lead out of your water.